 When you're performing a citation search, it's best to use several databases to try to ensure you're capturing as much information as possible.
 Don't settle for the results in just one database.
 The citation indexes Scopus and Web of Science will be most accurate, and Google Scholar* will also provide some useful information.

 Each vendor that offers bibliometric measures primarily uses its own unique data, journals, authority files, indexes, and subject categories.
 Potentially, any database with citations could create bibliometric measures.

-Don't forget to remove self-citations from your citation counts, which Scopus can do but Google Scholar can't.
+Don't forget to remove self-citations from your citation counts, which Scopus and Web of Science can do but Google Scholar can't.

 At this time, it is suggested that a thorough citation search should include the use of the Scopus and Web of Science citation index databases, in addition to Google Scholar, as each database provides varying, and also overlapping, coverage.
 Furthermore, the combination of searching the three databases does not necessarily guarantee that you've obtained every citation in existence for a particular paper.

-Students wishing to perform citation searches of a particular author are encouraged to use Scopus.
+Students wishing to perform citation searches of a particular author are encouraged to use Scopus and Web of Science.

 Every academic author should set up their "My Citations" account in Google Scholar, found in the menu bar in Google Scholar when the user is signed into Google, to create a definitive collection of documents found within Scholar when the author's name or article keywords appear in a results list.
 Authors can manually enter bibliographic information for documents or find them within Scholar and link them back to the My Citations account.